maekawatoshiki/rapidus/README.md

 I don't know.

-- tips: if you are using macOS, you cannot use llvm installed with ``brew``.
+- tips: If you are using macOS, you cannot use llvm installed with ``brew``.
 You should use macports or docker instead.

 ## Use Dockerfile